A free volunteer-run community information website proudly serving the counties of

 OSHER LIFELONG LEARNING INSTITUTE (OLLI)

-The Osher Lifelong Learning Institutes at NC State and Duke are membership-based organizations that present unique opportunities for adults 50 and older to enjoy a wide range of online and in person learning, special events, study trips, and international trips as well.
+The Osher Lifelong Learning Institute at Duke University in Durham is a membership-based organization that presents unique opportunities for adults 50 and older to enjoy a wide range of online and in person learning, special events, study trips, and international trips as well.

 THE UMSTEAD RESEARCH STATION